 – Photos weren’t allowed so this is from rothkochapel.com

-I loved it in here.
+I loved it in here and was so glad I visited in my 48 hours in Houston.
 From the outside I’ll admit I was a little disappointed and confused about why it was such a ‘Houston thing to see’.
 The obelisk sculpture which was normally there had been taken away for work so the exterior didn’t look quite as impressive.

 Inside though, I just felt calm.
 The Rothko Chapel was created as a place for all cultures, religions and people to come together.
 Founded by John and Dominique de Menil, it’s a non denominational chapel, and a great place to go and sit away from the craziness of the city.